 For Courses Not Paid Prior to the Start Date

 If you want the prepayment check to be made payable to your school, you will need to complete an online request and submit your proof of registration for the course.
 Leave the Grade field blank and choose “School” in the Check Payable To field.

 For Courses Paid Prior to the Start Date

 If you have already paid for your course, you will need to complete an online request and submit your proof of payment.
 Leave the Grade field blank and choose “Employee” in the Check Payable To (also for direct deposit) field so that we can issue the prepayment directly to you.

 If you work on campus, submit your documentation to the Human Resources Department by e-mail to firstname.lastname@example.org or by interdepartmental mail to NE49-5000.
 If you work at Lincoln Laboratory, submit it to the Lincoln Laboratory Workforce Service Center by e-mail to email@example.com or by interdepartmental mail to S2-112.

 For information on the Tuition Assistance Loan available to members of the MIT Federal Credit Union, visit here.

 Reimbursements of undergraduate and graduate tuition and fees up to $5,250 are tax-exempt at present.
 The tax codes are continually subject to change, however.
 MIT will evaluate the latest Internal Revenue Code and the information provided by you in your application to determine whether the benefits you receive from the Tuition Assistance Plan are taxable.

-For complete plan rules, consult the Tuition Assistance Summary Plan Description (SPD) (PDF).
-If any conflict arises between the information on this site and in the SPD, the SPD will govern.
+For complete plan rules, consult the Tuition Assistance Summary Plan Description (below).
+If any conflict arises between the information on this site and in the Summary Plan Description (SPD), the SPD will govern.

 For questions about the Tuition Assistance Plan, please contact the Benefits Office.